-One possibility is an ocean adjustment to the wind anomaly via the propagation of Rossby and Kelvin waves.
-This mechanism has been shown to be at work from the northern tropical Atlantic by Foltz and McPhaden (2010) and Lübbecke and McPhaden (2012) in response to wind variations associated with the meridional mode and Pacific El Niño events, respectively.
+and Lübbecke and McPhaden (2012) in response to wind variations associated with the meridional mode and Pacific El Niño events, respectively.
 We find indications for this mechanism being active in some of the years.
-For example, in 1984, there is a wind stress curl anomaly at about 15°W, 5°S followed by a westward propagating thermocline depth anomaly along 2°S to 5°S, indicative of a Rossby wave, that is reflected into an eastward propagating equatorial thermocline anomaly, indicative of an equatorial Kelvin wave (Fig. 10).
+For example, in 1984, there is a wind stress curl anomaly at about 5°S, 15°W, followed by a westward-propagating thermocline depth anomaly along 2°-5°S, indicative of a Rossby wave, that is reflected into an eastward-propagating equatorial thermocline anomaly, indicative of an equatorial Kelvin wave (Fig. 10).
 In other strong connection years, however, there is no clear indication of wave propagation.

-A second possibility is the meridional advection of subsurface temperature anomalies towards the equator that has been discussed by Richter et al. (2013) for the northern tropical Atlantic.
-Also Perez et al. (2013) suggested from observational-based estimates of meridional currents in the eastern equatorial Atlantic that interannual variations in the subsurface branches of the tropical cells can result in equatorward advection of temperature anomalies induced near the equator.
-Subsurface temperature anomalies consistent with the anomalous wind stress curl are indeed found south of the equator between 30°W and 0°E for all strong connection years and there is a consistent connection between these upper ocean temperature anomalies south of the equator and on the equator (Fig. 9).
-It is, however, hard to find evidence for the actual advection of the subsurface temperature anomalies towards the equator.
+A second possibility is the meridional advection of subsurface temperature anomalies toward the equator that has been discussed by Richter et al. (2013) for the northern tropical Atlantic.
+Also, Perez et al. (2013) suggested from observationally based estimates of meridional currents in the eastern equatorial Atlantic that interannual variations in the subsurface branches of the tropical cells can result in equatorward advection of temperature anomalies induced near the equator.
+Subsurface temperature anomalies consistent with the anomalous wind stress curl are indeed found south of the equator between 30°W and 0° for all strong connection years, and there is a consistent connection between these upper-ocean temperature anomalies south of the equator and on the equator (Fig. 9).
+It is, however, hard to find evidence for the actual advection of the subsurface temperature anomalies toward the equator.
 Surface layer heat budget analyses for the individual strong connection years suggest that meridional advection is important in some of the years but not in others (Fig. 11).
 Vertical temperature advection dominates each event, consistent with our understanding that an anomalous seasonally excited Bjerknes feedback plays a central role in the development of JJA SST anomalies within the Atl3 region.
-However, for April-May of cold event years 1982 and 1997, anomalous meridional temperature advection appears to be playing a key role in bringing on the cooling in later months (Fig. 11 a, b).
-The same is true for March of the 1988 and 1995 warm event years (Fig. 11 c, d).
+However, for April-May of cold event years 1982 and 1997, anomalous meridional temperature advection appears to be playing a key role in bringing on the cooling in later months (Figs. 11a,b).
+The same is true for March of the 1988 and 1995 warm event years (Figs. 11c,d).

 The third mechanism we explored is the role of intraseasonal wind variations that impact SST via mixing.
 Marin et al. (2009) showed that the early cold tongue onset in 2005, although preconditioned by a remotely forced shoaling of the thermocline, was triggered by a sudden intensification of local mixing in response to strong southerly winds.
 Brandt et al. (2011) concluded that local intraseasonal wind fluctuations that are connected to the SAA contribute to variability in the onset and strength of the Atlantic cold tongue.
-The daily wind stress magnitude from ERA-Interim averaged over 10°W to 0°E for April to August of the years we identified as warm and cold strong connection years suggest that the strong intraseasonal wind stress intensification south of the equator in May of 1997 played a key role in the cooling of that year and that the wind stress intensification towards the end of May/beginning of June in 1992 contributed to that year's cold event (Fig. 12; analogous to Fig. 7 from Marin et al. (2009) for 2005 and 2006).
+The daily wind stress magnitudes from ERA-Interim averaged over 10°W-0° for April-August of the years identified as warm and cold strong connection years suggest that the strong intraseasonal wind stress intensification south of the equator in May of 1997 played a key role in the cooling of that year and that the wind stress intensification toward the end of May/beginning of June in 1992 contributed to that year's cold event [Fig. 12; analogous to Fig. 7 from Marin et al. (2009) for 2005 and 2006].
 Consistent with expectations for warm event years, the seasonal wind stress intensification is substantially weaker in 1984 and 1988.
 However, there is a pronounced wind stress intensification in May of the warm event year of 1995 and no such intensification in the cold event year 1983.
-Thus, intraseasonal wind stress variations south of the equator appears to play a role in some of the events but do not provide a consistent explanation for all strong connection years.
+Thus, intraseasonal wind stress variations south of the equator appear to play a role in some of the events but do not provide a consistent explanation for all strong connection years.